Become a Pilot with FTA

 - Aircraft General Knowledge covering; power-plants, systems and electrics

 - Air Law

 - Mass and Balance.

-At FTA, we provide world-class commercial ﬂight training and equip students with the skills, experience and conﬁdence needed to become proficient pilots.
+We offer world-class commercial ﬂight training and equip students with the skills, experience and conﬁdence needed to become proficient pilots.

 The cost of the CPL depends on the route you choose.
 Full details about course fees are available here.

 CAN I STUDY FOR THE CPL PART TIME?